sreeharshab/scalar_codes/README.md

 3. geo_opt: Performs geometry optimization on the system using inbuilt [VASP](https://www.vasp.at/wiki/index.php/The_VASP_Manual) optimizer (IBRION=2) or [ASE](https://wiki.fysik.dtu.dk/ase/)'s BFGS optimizer.
 4. bader: Performs [bader charge analysis](https://theory.cm.utexas.edu/henkelman/code/bader/) on the system.
 Charges can be viewed in ACF.dat file or using ase gui and choosing the Initial Charges label in the view tab.
 5. COHP: Performs Crystal Orbital Hamilton Population analysis on the system using [LOBSTER](http://www.cohp.de/). **Note**: Currently, only non spin polarized calculations are supported.
-6. NEB: Performs Nudged Elastic Band calculation to obtain transition state between initial and final images.
-Intermediate images can be generated using either linear interpolation or [Opt'n Path](http://forge.cbp.ens-lyon.fr/redmine/projects/optnpath/wiki) program.
-NEB can be run using ASE or [VTST](https://theory.cm.utexas.edu/vtsttools/) scripts. **Note**: Unstable, bugs will be resolved soon.
-7. frequency: Performs vibrational analysis on the system using VASP or ASE.
+6. frequency: Performs vibrational analysis on the system using VASP or ASE.
 Use ASE for calculations involving large systems as it supports a parallel scheme.
-Note: analysis method does not work for a VASP frequency calculation, it will be implemented soon.
-8. surface_charging: Performs surface charging calculation using [VASPsol](https://github.com/henniggroup/VASPsol).
+7. surface_charging: Performs surface charging calculation using [VASPsol](https://github.com/henniggroup/VASPsol).
-9. gibbs_free_energy: Gives the gibbs free energy of the system.
+8. gibbs_free_energy: Gives the gibbs free energy of the system.
 If surface_charging is used, the parabola fit is used to obtain the energy vs potential.
 If geo_opt is used, OUTCAR is used to obtain energy.
 The vibrational energy is obtained using the frequency class.
-Note: Only works if ASE is used to run the frequency calculation.
 These energies can be used in [PyEnergyDiagrams](https://github.com/giacomomarchioro/PyEnergyDiagrams) to generate reaction pathways.
-10. dos: Performs a DOS calculation.
+9. dos: Performs a DOS calculation.
 Note: The code for visualizing DOS will be implemented soon.
-11. analyse_GCBH: Performs a visual analysis of the results from Grand Canonical Basin Hopping simulation performed using [catalapp](https://github.com/GengSS/catalapp?tab=readme-ov-file).
+10. analyse_GCBH: Performs a visual analysis of the results from Grand Canonical Basin Hopping simulation performed using [catalapp](https://github.com/GengSS/catalapp?tab=readme-ov-file).
-12. get_neighbor_list: Provides the neigbor list for the system.
+11. get_neighbor_list: Provides the neigbor list for the system.
 Output is provided in Neighbor_List.txt file.
 Neighbors of each atom, their positions and coordination numbers of each atom are provided based on ASE's natural cutoff distances.
-13. check_run_completion: Checks for completion of a VASP job at the provided location.
+12. check_run_completion: Checks for completion of a VASP job at the provided location.
-14. get_cell_info: Provides information about the volume, vector lengths and angles of the unit cell.
+13. get_cell_info: Provides information about the volume, vector lengths and angles of the unit cell.
-15. benchmark: Performs computational benchmark of a VASP job.
+14. benchmark: Performs computational benchmark of a VASP job.

 ## Part 2: Codes to Study Silicon Systems
-16. create_sigma3_gb: Creates a Σ3 grain boundary with n layers using top_grain.vasp and bottom_grain.vasp files (available in the examples folder).
+15. create_sigma3_gb: Creates a Σ3 grain boundary with n layers using top_grain.vasp and bottom_grain.vasp files (available in the examples folder).
-17. slide_sigma3_gb: Slides Σ3 grain boundary.
+16. slide_sigma3_gb: Slides Σ3 grain boundary.
 Serial and parallel runs are implemented.
 In each run, step and linear schemes are implemented.
 Note that step scheme is effective for studying the stick-slip sliding behavior and linear scheme is effective for studying elastic deformation.
-18. intercalate_Li: Inserts Li in all the interstice positions of Σ3 grain boundary.
+17. intercalate_Li: Inserts Li in all the interstice positions of Σ3 grain boundary.
-19. symmetrize_Si100_surface: Symmetrizes Si (100) strcuture along z axis.
+18. symmetrize_Si100_surface: Symmetrizes Si (100) strcuture along z axis.
 This is necessary to perform surface charging calculations using [VASPsol](https://github.com/henniggroup/VASPsol).
-20. cure_Si_surface_with_H: In order to study Si surfaces, it is essestial to create a bulk like environment far from the surface.
+19. cure_Si_surface_with_H: In order to study Si surfaces, it is essestial to create a bulk like environment far from the surface.
 To create this environment, we need to add hydrogens to our surface model (with vacuum) to cure the dangling bonds.
 This code inserts works best for (100) Si surface where it insertes two hydrogens if the coordination of silicon is less than four.